tlcu/hypomnema/drafts/dead-reckoning.md

 > among the Asian population," says Gorbunov's colleague Genady Kovalov.
 "The
 > danger is real, that's why we started the patrols."

 ['Fortress Russia'](https://www.chathamhouse.org/expert/comment/covid-19-world-russia-sticks-international-distancing) seems to have avoided early infections by shutting the Asian frontier, only to later import the virus [from Italy](https://edition.cnn.com/2020/03/21/europe/putin-coronavirus-russia-intl/index.html).
 As with [China](https://thefederalist.com/2020/03/23/why-on-earth-should-anyone-believe-communist-chinas-coronavirus-statistics/), there have been [accusations](https://www.independent.co.uk/news/world/europe/coronavirus-russia-cases-pneumonia-deaths-putin-kremlin-fake-news-a9415771.html) that the Kremlin tampers with official statistics.
 It remains to be seen whether such claims will affect public perception in either case.
-Russia could be a case study in failed quarantine if the European outbreak is not quickly contained.
+Russia could become a case study in failed quarantine if the European outbreak is not quickly contained.

 ### Counterexamples and counterarguments

 1. What about Taiwan?

-Of course, the cases of [Brazil](https://www.reuters.com/article/us-health-coronavirus-brazil-idUSKCN21V149), [Hong Kong](https://edition.cnn.com/2020/03/23/asia/hong-kong-coronavirus-quarantine-intl-hnk/index.html), and [Iran](https://www.latimes.com/world-nation/story/2020-02-25/how-iran-became-a-hot-zone-for-coronavirus-in-middle-east) have been cited by liberal apologists as evidence that the above argument is specious.
+Of course, the cases of [Brazil](https://www.reuters.com/article/us-health-coronavirus-brazil-idUSKCN21V149), [Hong Kong](https://edition.cnn.com/2020/03/23/asia/hong-kong-coronavirus-quarantine-intl-hnk/index.html), and [Iran](https://www.latimes.com/world-nation/story/2020-02-25/how-iran-became-a-hot-zone-for-coronavirus-in-middle-east) have been cited by liberal apologists as against that the obvious argument sketched so far.
 This objection fails to see past official ideology.
 Taiwan may be a friend of liberalism, but even [sympathetic descriptions](https://www.wired.com/story/taiwan-is-beating-the-coronavirus-can-the-us-do-the-same/) make the island sound like a reactionary fantasy:

 > Because of the opposition of the People’s Republic of China, Taiwan is not a member of the United Nations or the World Health Organization, a fact that may paradoxically have contributed to Taiwanese faith in their own government, according to Patrick Tung, a native of Taiwan and a specialist in Song dynasty history.
 “The reality of being isolated from global organizations,” wrote Tung, “also makes Taiwanese very aware of the publicity of its success in handling a crisis like this.
 The more coverage from foreign media, the more people feel confident in government policy and social mobilization.”